-The Value Flywheel Effect: Power the Future and Accelerate Your Organization in the Modern Cloud will be released in November 2022.
+The Value Flywheel Effect: Power the Future and Accelerate Your Organization in the Modern Cloud is on sale now.

 1. Don’t write code without fixing the system

 Software engineers are usually hired to build things quickly.
 But if you fix the system then everyone can build quicker and the business can deliver value sooner.
 Writing code is important, but improving the system is more important.
 When we eliminate the burden of something like infrastructure concerns for software developers, it creates room for focus elsewhere, such as developing software assets.